cotestatnt/AsyncTelegram2/README.md

 + Send documents (partially done with pictures)

 ### Supported boards
-The library works virtually with any kind of baord capable of SSL connection.
+The library works virtually with any kind of board capable of SSL connection.

 ### Simple and responsive usage
 Take a look at the examples provided in the [examples folder](https://github.com/cotestatnt/AsyncTelegram2/tree/master/examples).